manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/manage-targets/manage-targets.md

 ## Introduction

-This lab shows how to manage the targets discovered by Oracle EM.
-You can view details of Oracle Database and Listener and administer them from Oracle EM as managed targets.
+This lab shows how to manage the targets discovered by Oracle Enterprise Manager Cloud Control (EM).
+You can view details of Oracle Database and Listener and administer them from Oracle Enterprise Manager as managed targets.

 Estimated time: 15 minutes

 ### Objectives

- - View existing targets in Oracle EM
+ - View existing targets in Oracle Enterprise Manager
  - Add Oracle Database and Listener as targets
  - View newly added target Oracle Database
  - Remove Oracle Database from managed targets